Cosmological constraints without fingers of God: Introduction

 Before we dive into the details, it is worth pointing out the main difference in our approach compared to all previous work, which is related to reliably estimating the covariance for $Q_0$.
 The problem arises from the fact that the non-linear clustering generates all possible multipoles, whose covariance rapidly increases with the multipole order, $\ell$.
 Therefore, if one attempts to produce a better estimate of the real space power spectrum using information from higher and higher $\ell$, the estimator quickly becomes very noisy, and essentially contains no information.
 This is clearly a paradox.
 In this work, we show how to resolve this issue and estimate $Q_0$ in a systematic fashion, while keeping the covariance under control.
 Our method is based on the theoretical error covariance approach~\cite{Baldauf:2016sjb,Chudaykin:2020hbf}.
 The key idea is to impose natural priors on the smoothness of the higher order multipoles, which, as we will show, effectively suppresses their contribution to the covariance of $Q_0$, while still contributing to the statistic itself.
 This approach allows multipoles up to arbitrary $\ell_{\rm max}$ to be included in the analysis if needed, guaranteeing the optimal error bars on $Q_0$.

 Our paper is organized as follows.
 We begin with a preliminary discussion in Sec.~\ref{sec:prel}, showing how $Q_0$ can be built from the usual Legendre multipoles with $\lmax=4$ and discuss its relation to the real space power spectrum.
 Our approach is generalized to the case of general $\lmax$ in Sec.~\ref{sec:full}.
-Validation on large-volume N-body simulation data is given in Section~\ref{sec:res}, and applications to the real BOSS data and the DESI-like mocks shown in Section~\ref{sec:boss}.
+Validation on large-volume N-body simulation data is given in Section~\ref{sec:res}, and applications to the real BOSS data and the DESI-like mocks are shown in Section~\ref{sec:boss}.
 Finally, we draw conclusions in Section~\ref{sec:disc}.
 Some additional material is presented in Appendix~\ref{sec:gen}.

 Throughout most of this paper, we will use the PT challenge simulation data~\cite{Nishimichi:2020tvu}, comprising BOSS-like mock catalogs with cumulative volume $\sim 566~(\text{Gpc}/h)^3$.
+We use a combination of ten independent simulation boxes with side length $L=3840~$Mpc/$h$ and $3072^3$ particles each.
 For our purposes, we use only a single redshift bin with $z=0.61$.
 We will describe the data from the mocks using one-loop perturbation theory templates, as implemented in the \texttt{CLASS-PT} code~\cite{Chudaykin:2020aoj}.
 The parameter constraints are obtained with the \texttt{Montepython} MCMC sampler \cite{Brinckmann:2018cvx,Audren:2012wb} and analyzed using the \texttt{getdist} package~\cite{Lewis:2019xzd}.